 The Pollard in Red Lodge, Montana

-Located in Red Lodge, Montana’s historic downtown, The Pollard is the place to stay on your travels to or from Yellowstone National Park.
-As an aside, your drive on the Beartooth Highway from Yellowstone’s northeast entrance at Cooke City to Red Lodge is one of the most spectacular routes you will ever take.
+Located in Red Lodge, Mont.’s historic downtown, The Pollard is the place to stay on your travels to or from Yellowstone National Park.
+As an aside, your drive on the Beartooth Highway from Yellowstone’s Northeast Entrance at Cooke City to Red Lodge is one of the most spectacular routes you’ll ever take.
 Built in 1893, this charming hotel hosted Buffalo Bill Cody and Calamity Jane long before it was restored in 1994.
 Harry Longabaugh, nicknamed “The Sundance Kid,” also visited the hotel back in the day, but he was there to rob the bank located on the corner of the building.

 Sheridan Inn in Sheridan, Wyoming

-Constructed in 1892, the Historic Sheridan Inn gave adventurous travelers a taste of Eastern luxury in the West.
-Through the years, the Inn has remained a hub of activity, offering elegant New Year’s Eve balls and the town’s first electric lights.
-Buffalo Bill Cody sat on the front porch of the Inn auditioning acts to join the “Buffalo Bill’s Wild West” show.
+Constructed in 1892, the Historic Sheridan Inn in Sheridan, Wyo., gave adventurous travelers a taste of Eastern luxury in the West.
+Through the years, the inn has remained a hub of activity, offering elegant New Year’s Eve balls and the town’s first electric lights.
+Buffalo Bill Cody sat on the front porch of the inn auditioning acts to join the “Buffalo Bill’s Wild West” show.